Home » Agenda » Day 2

 ACCESS & COLLABORATION

-Tricha Shivas, Chief Strategy Officer, Foundation for Sarcoidosis Research
+Tricha Shivas, Chief of Staff and Strategy, Foundation for Sarcoidosis Research

 • We are focused on putting rare disease patients at the center of everything we do and are committed to letting the patient voice shape who we are